Texas Hold 'Em Starting Hand Nicknames

 Starting Hands by Cards

-- AQ - Big Chick; Walking Back to Houston; Doyle Brunson {ironic name as he prefers not to play it}
+- AQ - Big Chick; Walking Back to Houston; Doyle Brunson {ironic name as he prefers not to play it}; Antony & Cleopatra

 - AJ - Blackjack; Ace with winning kicker; Rockette; Ajax